Mexica Tiahui – What does it mean?

 Mexica Tayekana

-Tayekana is a term that many insist is more accurate word to use instead of Tiahui.
-From what many have told me, Tayekana is the “proper way” to say “forward”.
-I haven’t come across any variation of that word in any dictionary or literature yet but Nahuatl words have a lot of range and dimension to them so I’m sure it’s very applicable.
+Tayekana is a term that many insist is a more accurate word to use than Tiahui.
+Many have told me Tayekana is the “proper way” to say “forward.”
+I haven’t encountered any variation of that word in any dictionary or literature yet.
+Still, Nahuatl words have a lot of range and dimension, so I’m sure it’s very applicable.
 I’m not sure if Tayekana proponents are just being literal definition nazis about the word, I’ll have to report back to you on that one.
-Either way, that doesn’t matter to me because the sentiment and intention remain the same, so I can dig Mexica Tayekana as a valid alternative to Mexica Tiahui.
+Either way, that doesn’t matter to me because the sentiment and intention remain the same so that I can dig Mexica Tayekana as a valid alternative to Mexica Tiahui.

 Some bitter academic types like to belittle the Mexica Tiahui term and the people who use it.
-They often say that it’s a “new age invention” or a “corruption” of the language, as if indigenous knowledge is a static object stuck in time.
-They get real picky with being academically literal since most of them don’t do any practical community organizing or mobilizing.
+They often say that it’s a “new age invention” or a “corruption” of the language, as if Indigenous knowledge is a static object stuck in time.
+They get really picky about being academically literal since most of them don’t do any practical community organizing or mobilizing.
 But anyway, since I’m just trying to give a scope of the subject, their opinion is worth a mention.

 Fermin Herrera, a renowned professor from California State University of Northridge, and one of the very few college professors in the U.S who teaches Nahuatl, notes that the construction of Nahuatl grammar is often similar to how grammar is constructed in English.
-People also say Tiahui Mexica interchangeably with Mexica Tiahui (Mexica Lets’ Go,” “Let’s Go Mexica.) so it’s obvious that the sentiment is the same.
-The word Tiahui also has more dimension than just being a mechanical command, it’s a non-material concept as well.
+People also say Tiahui Mexica interchangeably with Mexica Tiahui (Mexica Lets’ Go,” “Let’s Go Mexica.), so it’s evident that the sentiment is the same.
+The word Tiahui also has more dimensions than just being a mechanical command; it’s also a non-material concept.
 It’s not like the word construction is nonsensical Nahuatl grammar, so I highly doubt it’s confusing.
 Rather, it is more a matter of a standard or formal grammatical preference.

 The point of words is to communicate.
 People give life and power to words.
 Regions and communities have their dynamics of how they develop and decide their formal or colloquial language style, Chicanos are no different.
-Ultimately I think Mexica Tiahui or Mexica Tayekana serves a practical purpose of being a positive and inspiring term for those in the process of reclaiming their (Mexican) indigenous self.
-Since true knowledge is always growing and used for practical life purposes, the word Tiahui is legit in it’s purpose and function in our current social scenario.
+Ultimately, I think Mexica Tiahui or Mexica Tayekana serves the practical purpose of being a positive and inspiring term for those reclaiming their (Mexican) indigenous self.
+Since proper knowledge is constantly growing and used for practical life purposes, the word Tiahui is legitimate in its purpose and function in our current social scenario.
 The power is in the intention and purpose we give our words.

 Mexica Tiahui!
 Tiahui Mexica!